-The purpose of this Audit Guideline (guideline) is to set out IPART's expectations on the conduct of operational audits of public water utilities (PWUs), and to guide auditors and PWUs in carrying out their responsibilities during operational audits.
+The purpose of this Audit Guideline (guideline) is to set out IPART's expectations regarding the conduct of operational audits of public water utilities (PWUs), and to guide auditors and PWUs in carrying out their responsibilities in connection with operational audits.
 Table 1.1 provides an outline of responsibilities.